4th Dec 2024

 Fundamentals of Sample Preparation for Chromatography

-Sample preparation is a necessary step in chromatography analysis.
-Sample preparation is the method of extracting analytes of interest from the sample matrix.
-This process is necessary for accurate analysis, reduced matrix interference, and maintaining the lifetime of chromatography columns.
-Matrices can deteriorate the instrument performance and can cause the injector to get dirty.
+Sample preparation is a crucial step in chromatography analysis, involving the extraction of analytes of interest from the sample matrix.
+This process is essential for ensuring accurate analysis, minimizing matrix interference, and preserving the lifespan of chromatography columns.
+Matrices can negatively impact instrument performance and lead to injector contamination.

 The Role of Filters